huspacy/huspacy/README.md

 For detailed documentation on spaCy models check [spaCy docs](https://spacy.io/usage/processing-pipelines).

+## Development

+Issuing `make all` fetches all the resources needed and builds a release.

 ## Changelog

 - 2019-01-04 UD corpus based core pipeline release for SpaCy 2.x